centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 * **Dashboards Beta**:

    With Dashboards, you can effortlessly create and share intuitive dashboards for real-time monitoring of metrics, host/service statuses, and much more.
 Join our [Dashboards Beta group](https://thewatch.centreon.com/groups/centreon-dashboards-beta-59) on our community platform The Watch!

+* **HTTPS connection between central and poller**:

+   Communication between the central server and the pollers is now done using HTTPS instead of going through Centreon's VPN.

 ### Centreon Business Edition